Enhancing coral reproduction and recruitment on recovering reefs

 Additional treatments with beneficial microbes and techniques to increase resilience may also be applied.

 Success is likely to depend on the size and health of the fragments, the methods of transport and attachment, and external factors such as the environmental conditions following the transplantation.
 Often fragments that have already been dislodged through a disturbance – ‘corals of opportunity’ – are used.

 Fragmentation is an asexual propagation method.
-If used on a large scale, care to ensure genetic diversity was not unacceptably reduced would be required.
+If used on a large scale, care would be needed to ensure genetic diversity was not unacceptably reduced.

 Photo by Christian Miller